modo-github/enviroplusweb/README.md

 ### Other answered questions

 Check the [closed issues](https://gitlab.com/idotj/enviroplusweb/-/issues/?sort=created_date&state=closed&first_page_size=20), you might find your question there.
-If nothing matches with your problem, check the [open issues](https://gitlab.com/idotj/enviroplusweb/-/issues/?sort=created_date&state=opened&first_page_size=20) or feel free to create a new one.
+If nothing matches with your problem, check the [open issues](https://gitlab.com/idotj/enviroplusweb/-/issues/?sort=created_date&state=opened&first_page_size=20) this is where the orginal was forked from.
+If you still have issues with my version please add an issue via github.